oracle-livelabs/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

     ![Click Configuration in the OCI GoldenGate deployment console navigation menu](./images/04-02-configuration.png " ")

-4. Copy the TargetADW connection string in the User ID column, and then paste it into a text editor.
+4. Copy the TargetALK connection string in the User ID column, and then paste it into a text editor.

     ![Copy the target database's connection string and paste it into a text editor](./images/04-03-configuration-targetadw.png " ")

-5. Edit the TargetADW connection string, replacing the value for **MY\_WALLET\_DIRECTORY** with the location where you unzipped the wallet_ADW.zip.
-For example, **/home/opc/wallet\_ADW**.
+5. Edit the TargetALK connection string, replacing the value for **MY\_WALLET\_DIRECTORY** with the location where you unzipped the wallet_ALK.zip.
+For example, **/home/opc/wallet\_ALK**.

     ![Replace the existing value for MY_WALLET_DIRECTORY with the path to the wallet files](./images/04-04-wallet-zip.png " ")